scaleoutsean/sfc/docs/dashboards.md

 ### Aliasing or replacing Grafana's labels

-Certain parts of Grafana are hard to use.
+Certain features of Grafana are hard to use.

 Personally I find the difficulty of aliasing data in labels the worst.
-Below in Account Efficiency, there's an example on how to do that.
+Below in Account Efficiency there's an example on how to do that.
 The same general technique works for other metrics below.
 The Grafana Web site and Community have additional approaches and workarounds.

 ### Overcoming long updates of certain measurements

 As explained elsewhere, SFC uses three schedules for high, medium and low-frequency of data collection.

 - First, the idea is that one is *unlikely* to have high- and low-frequency metrics in the same dashboard, but if they do, then they won't need to zoom to less than 15-60 minute windows
-- Second, most users who do need to zoom to 1-15 minute segments will want to do that only for a subset of data and a best practice for this is to not have all panels zoomable to that level
+- Second, most users who do need to zoom to 1-15 minute intervals will want to do that only for a subset of data and a best practice for this is to not have all panels zoomable to that level

 You may consider this approach: